Frequently Asked Questions

 - Provide support for students returning from a Medical Leave of Absence

 Complete the Student Care Coordination Intake Form.
-Upon completion, you will be directed to schedule a 30-minute in-person or telephone appointment with a Student Care Coordinator.
+Upon completion, you will be directed to schedule a 30-minute in-person, zoom, or telephone appointment with a Student Care Coordinator.

 You may also call 615-343-WELL (9355) or drop by Rand Hall, Suite 305 Monday-Friday 8:00am-5:00pm.

 The services of the Office of Student Care Coordination fall under the Family Educational Rights and Privacy Act (FERPA).
 This means the content of meetings with a Student Care Coordinator will be kept private to the extent possible; however, information may be shared on a need-to-know basis with appropriate personnel within Vanderbilt University in order to coordinate and provide you with the best care.
 If it is necessary to share information with off-campus providers or others, you will be asked to sign a written release.

 If you would like to speak with a confidential resource, tStudent Care Coordination can guide you to appropriate campus resources.

 The Student Care Network is a holistic network of services and resources pertaining to health and wellness available to all Vanderbilt University students.
 Primary offices include the Office of Student Care Coordination, the University Counseling Center, the Student Health Center, and the Center for Student Wellbeing.
 Students also have access to a wide range of additional on-campus and community resources through the Student Care Network – from the Vanderbilt Recreation and Wellness Center to the Project Safe Center to a variety of community providers.
 To facilitate finding resources, students may refer to the Student Care Network website, or contact the Office of Student Care Coordination.